sandhawke/admin-survey/README.md

 your part of the world.
 Sometimes asked as "What if you get hit by a bus".
 If you haven't figured this out, say "None" or leave blank.)

-### Where is the money coming from to operate this instance?

-(Like, are you donating it, and it's no big deal?
-Are you asking for donations?
-Do you plan to make it a freemium business, with some pay-for-service accounts?
-Do you plan to mine user data and sell it, or show ads?)

-### Who would you like to see as users?

-### What kind of content goes beyond "free speech" and will get removed if reported?

 ### Profile URLs for others who share admin responsibility (say "none" if it's just you)

 ### Will someone respond to fix site problems 24x7x365?
 If not, when will site issues be addressed?